Business Administration (A.S.)

 At the conclusion of the Business program, students should be able to demonstrate:

-• Sensitivity to cultural differences and an appreciation for the diversity of human experience and perspectives.
+• Professionalism in the workplace, including sensitivity to cultural differences and an appreciation for the diversity of human experience and perspectives, as well as an understanding of the meaning of engaged citizenship as members of an ethical business community.

 Explore Program Details